 The student clinician will be accompanied by a clinical supervisor, and they will present their findings to you and explain what they think is causing your complaint.
 They will also explain the proposed treatment plan, including any potential risks involved.
 There may be occasions where it is felt that chiropractic care would not be appropriate, or may not be in your best interest.
 If this were the case it is likely that the student clinician would seek your consent to refer you to your GP, or onto another healthcare provider.

 If however your complaint is appropriate for chiropractic care you will be asked to provide written consent before receiving any treatment.

 How many appointments will I need?

 The number and frequency of appointments required will vary from patient to patient.
 Your improvement will be monitored very carefully on an ongoing basis to ensure that the treatment you are receiving is appropriate for you.
 If your care is ongoing, you will receive a full case review at treatment 6, or sooner if your progress is not as good as originally expected.
-Once the review has taken place, your student clinician will discuss your case with the clinical supervising tutor, and amend your individual plan of management, if necessary.
-This will be discussed with you in the same way as your original report of findings, and further treatment may continue with your consent.
+Once the review has taken place, your student clinician will discuss your case with the clinical supervisor and amend your individual plan of management if necessary.
+This will be discussed with you in the same way as your original report of findings, and further treatment may continue with your written consent.